New York ATAP Online Certificate Progam

 New York NYSLA approved Alcohol Training Awareness Program (ATAP)

 The certificate of completion is available for immediate download after you pass the final test.
-The certificate is valid for 3 years.
+The New York ATAP Alcohol Certificate is valid for 3 years.

 Below are some of the topics we cover in our training course: